STATUS: RELEASED

 - Shared meaning.
 Ontologies use formal semantics and axioms (formal rules that software can check) to make each model element’s meaning explicit across systems.

 - Automated reasoning and validation.
-By encoding semantics formally, ontologies can be processed by logic reasoners (e.g. HermiT or Pellet, both available for free use), software that can infer missing connections, check for inconsistencies (such as conflicting definitions or hard classifications) and flag contradictions.
+By encoding semantics formally, ontologies can support automated checks with logic reasoners such as HermiT or Pellet, both available as free tools.
+These checks are typically configured by data stewards, ontology experts or semantic web technology experts during implementation or quality checks.
+They can help infer missing connections, check for inconsistencies such as conflicting definitions or incompatible classifications and flag contradictions.

 - FAIR alignment.
 Using ontologies provides a formal, shared representation that makes meaning computable, directly supporting the FAIR principle I1.
 Adopting recognised community ontologies also advances conformance with domain standards, aligning with R1.3.

 As an illustrative example of these advantages, suppose System A uses the label “myocardial infarction” and System B uses “heart attack” to denote the same clinical concept.
-Both are bound to the same ontology IRI (Internationalized Resource Identifier) (A = B).
-A third System C uses “stroke”, which is bound to a different IRI (B ≠ C).
+Both are mapped to the same ontology IRI (Internationalized Resource Identifier) (A = B).
+A third System C uses “stroke”, which is mapped to a different IRI (B ≠ C).
 By substitution, it follows that A ≠ C as well.
 In practice, this prevents false merges (heart attack ≠ stroke) while still integrating data where the label differs but the meaning is identical (myocardial infarction = heart attack).
-If a broader or narrower relation exists (e.g. “ischemic heart disease” broader than “myocardial infarction”), queries can still aggregate correctly without conflating distinct concepts.
+If a broader or narrower relation exists, for example “ischemic heart disease” being broader than “myocardial infarction”, queries can still aggregate correctly without conflating distinct concepts.

 How to

-Before starting, choose an ontology development methodology to guide your process—this applies whether you are creating a new model, extending or reusing an existing one and whether you are annotating newly collected data or aligning previously collected data.
+Before starting, choose an ontology development methodology to guide your process.
+This applies whether you are creating a new model, extending or reusing an existing one, or annotating newly collected data or aligning previously collected data.
 Well-known approaches include Ontology Development 101, Methontology, SABiO – Systematic Approach for Building Ontologies and the NeOn Methodology.
-These provide structured workflows for requirement gathering, conceptualisation, formalisation and evaluation, helping ensure your ontology or mappings are coherent, reusable and aligned with best practices.
-The following steps describe how to connect model elements to ontology terms and manage these bindings over time.
+These provide structured workflows for requirement gathering, conceptualisation, formalisation and evaluation, helping to ensure that your ontology or mappings are coherent, reusable and aligned with best practices.

 Step 1 - Identify what needs annotation